 Many fighters have decided to move down in weight as they get older to compete against a new batch of contenders, Jose Aldo and Frankie Edgar being prime examples, but very few fighters decide to reestablish themselves in a heavier weight division midway through their careers.

-While there are examples of fighters who’ve made history moving up in weight to claim a belt in a second weight division including Amanda Nunes, Conor McGregor, Daniel Cormier, Georges St-Pierre, Henry Cejudo and Jon Jones, most didn’t stay at a heavier weight for long, often having shorter stints before retiring or moving on to other challenges.
+While there are examples of fighters who’ve made history moving up in weight to claim a belt in a second weight division including Amanda Nunes, Conor McGregor, Daniel Cormier, Georges St-Pierre, Henry Cejudo and Jon Jones, most didn’t make the heavier weight division their long-term home, and often had shorter stints before retiring or moving on to other challenges.

-We take a closer look at five fighters who have achieved long-term success after moving up in weight and preview one fighter competing at UFC Fight Night: Sandhagen vs Nurmagomdeov this Saturday who aims to further his ascent in a new weight division.
+We take a closer look at five fighters who have achieved long-term success after moving up in weight, and preview one fighter competing at UFC 317 who looks to capture a second belt in a new weight division.

 Alex Pereira